 Supplements for Sinus Infections

-Quercetin Dihydrate Powder
+- Quercetin Dihydrate Powder

-Grapefruit Seed Extract Powder
+- Grapefruit Seed Extract Powder

-Beta Glucan Powder
+- Beta Glucan Powder

-Boswellia Serrata Extract Powder
+- Boswellia Serrata Extract Powder

 The Bottom Line

-Most cases will heal on their own with rest, fluids and time.
+Most cases may heal on their own with rest, fluids and time.
 However, you can speed up the process with medications to kill the bacteria and reduce the severity of the symptoms.
-If you want more natural treatment options, nasal irrigation systems and saline solutions can reduce congestion, as well as flush out fluids.
-Supplements can also help the immune system fight infections.
+Though, some of the medications are harsh on your liver.